ahmad9059/blog/content/posts/variable-in-shell-scripting.md

 ---
-title: Learn About Variables in Shell Scripting
+title: Variables in Shell Scripting
 draft: false
 date: 2025-09-30
 description: Learn About Variables in Shell Scripting